 There is no limit on how many times one can invest, but as mentioned above, the investment amount can vary substantially and as per your choice.
 You can provide standing instructions to your desired bank to have a certain amount deducted every month in order to make it effortless and easy.

-How do Open a PPF Account?
+How to Open PPF Account?

 Well, it is as simple as opening any other account, you can approach any of the nationalized bank namely SBI, Bank of Baroda, etc. and ask them to open a PPF account in your name.
 They will ask you to open an account at their bank first, a post which you can proceed to open a PPF account with them.

 You can look up these keywords on the internet SBI PPF, SBI PPF interest rate or PPF rules and you shall receive a list of search results that will provide you with what you are looking for.
-There are also other Privatized banks that are sanctioned to open a PPF account, such as HDFC, ICICI Bank, Axis, etc. The terms and conditions of PPF remain the same with them the only trade off will be the higher minimum amount of balance that one will have to maintain in the account that has to opened in these banks.
+There are also other Privatized banks that are sanctioned to open a PPF account, such as HDFC, ICICI Bank, Axis, etc. The terms and conditions of PPF remain the same with them the only trade-off will be the higher minimum amount of balance that one will have to maintain in the account that has to open in these banks.

 Let’s summarize all the facts mentioned above in order to give you a one-stop detailed list of all the discussed pointers.

-Number of deposits annually
+Number of Deposits Annually

 A minimum of 1, maximum of 12

-Number of accounts per person
+Number of Accounts per Person

-Lock in Period before withdrawal or displacement
+Lock in period before withdrawal or displacement

 15 years minimum